 4. Organization, Advocacy & Tourism Promotion: Historians are asked to organize and direct the commemoration of historical anniversaries and to participate in other civic or patriotic observations.

 Johanna was born and raised in the City of Newburgh where she began her career in historic preservation as a tour guide in the East End Historic District.
 This area contains New York State’s largest contiguous historic district 445 acres of structures that span four centuries of architectural history including rare A.J.
 Downing and Calvert Vaux designs.
 From 2004-2010 Johanna specialized in researching the American Revolution as an Historic Interpreter at the Nation’s first historic house museum, Washington’s Headquarters State Historic Site, which has been open to the public and caring for a museum collection since 1850.

-From 2012-2014 Johanna served at the director of the Historical Society of Newburgh Bay and the Highlands, the Crawford House Museum and Archives where she received recognition for her efforts from the National Trust for Historic Preservation and appeared in the New York Times and on C-Span.
+From 2012-2014 Johanna served as the director of the Historical Society of Newburgh Bay and the Highlands, the Crawford House Museum and Archives where she received recognition for her efforts from the National Trust for Historic Preservation and appeared in the New York Times and on C-Span.
 Since 2014 she has served as the Orange County Historian and represented the County on the Communities Council for Hudson River Valley Greenway.
 Johanna is chair of the Orange County Semiquincentennial Commission and serves on the Legislative committees regarding County Historical Collections and oversight of the Dutchess Quarry Caves.

 Johanna had the honor of speaking on A.J.
 Downing's Life and Legacy: In Honor of Biographer Dr. David Schuyler